-They are typically run over 2 years in the workplace.
-When Semester: Learning and Development manage your apprenticeship, it means that your apprentice will spend more time in work, being more productive, spending less time travelling, less costs on accommodation and getting a better return on your investment than if they went to a bricks and mortar college.
+The Apprenticeships are typically run over 2 -3 years in the workplace.
+When Semester: Learning and Development manage your apprenticeship the benefits can be easily measured.
+Your apprentice will spend more time in work being more productive, spend less time travelling, spend less costs on accommodation and your business will be getting a better return on your investment than if they went to a bricks and mortar college.

 This is made possible by our use of distance learning coupled with our up to the minute Learning Management System (LMS).
-We also use on-line seminars to bring learners together from different companies and backgrounds so enabling student interaction.
-We also offer flexible start times, so you are not restricted to when a college starts their courses.
+We offer flexible start times, so you are not restricted to college term dates.
 Also there are no minimum numbers, you can have as few as 1 apprentice.

 The competence element will be assessed in the workplace by our team of expert assessors coupled with the use of an e-portfolio, allowing learners to concentrate on learning on the job.